-- Make sure the provider is experienced and has done many circumcisions.
+- Make sure the provider has done many circumcisions.

-- Be assured that the provider will refer you elsewhere if your child’s penis is different, unusual, small, etc. (See Correct).
+- Be assured that the provider will refer you elsewhere if your child’s penis is different or unusual or small or whatever (see CORRECT).

-- Request a provider who understands and safely performs pain relief using local anesthesia (both topical and injection).
+- Request a provider that understands and safely performs pain relief using local anesthesia (both topical and injection).

 - Insist that an in-training provider is supervised directly by an experienced provider.

-Many practitioners with considerable circumcision experience will perform the procedure in their office after hospital/birthing center discharge, possibly up to 3 months of age.
-Since this is most commonly an elective procedure, your goal is to have it done correctly once, instead of merely conveniently or rushed immediately after birth.
+Many practitioners with considerable circumcision experience will perform the procedure after hospital/birthing center discharge in their office possibly up to 3 months of age.
+Since this is most commonly an elective procedure your goal is to have it done correctly once instead of conveniently or rushed immediately after birth.